mjordan/lockssdm/contentdm/README.txt

 generate the manifest files and upload them to your plugin directory.
 To generate the manifests, you need to run the 'aus.php' script at the command prompt on a computer with PHP installed.
-You can do this on a Windows, Mac, or Linux workstation, or upload all of the plugin files to a server running PHP and run the aus.php script there; if you upload the files to a server to generate the manifests, you will need to download the manifests to your workstation in order to upload them to CONTENTdm (i.e., you can't ftp or scp
+You can do this on a Windows, Mac, or Linux computer, or upload all of the plugin files to a server running PHP and run the aus.php script there; if you upload the files to a server to generate the manifests, you will need to download the manifests to your workstation in order to upload them to CONTENTdm (i.e., you can't ftp or scp